1jour1vin

 Wine rated (2023 guide) 88/100

-Fresh and lively nose of red and black fruits, summer berries.
-Lively and fun, succulent, but in a really calm and controlled way, with enticing acidity, but very well balanced by salty, just adherent tannins.
-Easy to drink, well made, nothing out of place, it's thoroughly enjoyable and easy, with fresh fruit, firm tannins, and a stony touch that adds freshness.
-Not elegant, but simple and well crafted.
+A fresh, lively nose of red and black fruits and summer berries.
+Lively and fun, succulent, yet in a truly calm and controlled way, with enticing acidity that’s beautifully balanced by savory, just-gripping tannins.
+Easy to drink, well-made, nothing out of place; it’s thoroughly pleasant and approachable, with fresh fruit, firm tannins, and a stony note that lends freshness.
+Not elegant, but simple and well-crafted.
 Slightly spicy on the finish.
-There is still a little strength beneath the acidity.
-2025-2038
+There’s still a bit of power beneath the acidity.
+2025–2038

 Hachette Wine Guide